jsenv/core/packages/test/README.md

   package.json
 </pre>

-2. Installing playwright
+2. Playwright

+A browser will be used to execute tests, [playwright](https://github.com/microsoft/playwright)<sup>↗</sup> will be used and should be added to your "devDependencies".

 ```console
 npm i --save-dev playwright
 ```

-3. "scripts/dev.mjs"
+3. Web server

-A server is required to run tests in a browser, it must serve source and test files.
+A web server is needed to execute test in the browser.
+It must serve source and test files.

 ```console
 npm i --save-dev @jsenv/core